TTK4130/ttk4130.github.io/docs/animation.rst

     scene.background = new THREE.Color(0x1e1e1e); // Set background color for scene

 We use a camera object to specify how a scene is viewed.
 There are many different camera models that can be used, but the most common one is the `PerspectiveCamera <https://threejs.org/docs/#api/en/cameras/PerspectiveCamera>`_.
-We have to define the field of view, aspect ratio and furstum of our camera.
+It is necessary to define the field of view, aspect ratio and furstum of our camera.
 Together with the field of view the frustum is the 3D volume that defines what gets rendered on screen.
-It's shaped like a pyramid with the camera at the apex.
+It is shaped like a pyramid with the camera at the apex.
-This is to avoid having to render objects that we're not viewing.
-We'll also set our camera position, although later this will be controlled by the OrbitControls.
+This is to avoid having to render objects that we are not viewing.
+We also set our camera position, although later this will be controlled by the OrbitControls.

 .. code::